 Are you a clinician looking for mentorship in Functional Medicine?

-We are opening the virtual doors to our clinic and inviting qualified* professionals in.
+We open the virtual doors to our clinic and inviting a limited number of qualified* professionals in.
 Join us.
-Engage in real-time case management**, protocol and lab discussion, and so much more.
+Engage in real-time case management**, protocol and lab discussion, community learning and so much more.

 *The Clinical Development Programs (CDP) are suitable for all practicing and student professionals (e.g., ND, MD, DO, PA, NP, DC, LAc, RN, CNS, CCN, RD, IFNA, PharmD) seeking advanced clinical skills in Functional Medicine.